What is MDA Dental PAC?

 MDA Dental PAC, the political action committee of the Michigan Dental Association, was formed in 1968.
 For the past 52 years MDA Dental PAC has helped legislators, governors, Supreme Court justices, and other elected officials that are friends of dentistry get elected and re-elected to public office.
 MDA Dental PAC is funded entirely by the donations of member dentists.
 The donations are made through the annual dues assessment, fundraising activities and online contributions.

-Find out more about MDA Dental PAC by reading the FAQs below.
+Find out more about MDA Dental PAC by watching the short video and reading the FAQs below.

 PAC Frequently Asked Questions